| Title: | Simulates Correlated Multinomial Responses |

 The assumed marginal baseline category logit model is

-For subject ,
+For subject , is the -th nominal response

-is the associated covariates vector.
+and is the associated covariates vector.
 Also

--th category-specific intercept at the
+is the -th category-specific intercept at the -th measurement

--th category-specific regression
+occasion and is the -th category-specific regression

-parameter vector at the
+parameter vector at the -th measurement occasion.

 The nominal response is obtained by extending the principle of